chain4travel/camino-messenger-protocol/proto/buf.md

 - **distance.proto**: Quantifies and categorizes distances, catering to various units and interpretations.
 - **filter.proto**: Offers dynamic and static filtering capabilities.
 - **geo_location.proto**: A comprehensive protocol that merges various geographical parameters.
-- **holiday_home.proto**: Details about individual holiday homes, including amenities, location, and more.
-- **tcm_message.proto**: The message structure, integrating meta information and inter-message references.
 - **traveller.proto**: Profiles, preferences, and details of travellers.
 - **travel_period.proto**: Specifies the time frame for travel plans, vacations, or any related temporal span.